-Growing up in Gothenburg, Sweden, Johansson said he was a “fantastic athlete.”
+Growing up in Gothenburg, Sweden, Johansson excelled in several sports.
 From ping pong and badminton to tennis and hockey, Johansson did a little of everything.
 He also was quite the soccer player.
 When he was 15, his father started planting a seed: You’ve got to find a way to go to the United States.

 “All I wanted to be was a P.E. teacher,” Johansson said.

 Unable to find the opportunity to go to college to study to become a P.E. teacher, Johansson joined the Swedish Navy.
 He befriended a soccer player named Jan Book, who had played with the fledgling Dallas Tornado before returning to Sweden to fulfill his military requirement.
 Book enlisted Johansson to join him in the Dallas area for three weeks to help him start youth soccer programs.